5j9/browserfetch/README.rst

 2. Open your browser, goto http://example.com (perhaps solve a captcha and log in).
-3. Copy the contents of `browserfetch.js` file and paste it in browser's console.
+3. Copy the contents of `browserfetch.js`_ file and paste it in browser's console.
 (You can use a browser extensions like violentmonkey_/tampermonkey_ to this step for you.)

+That's it!
 Your Python script starts handling requests.
 The browser tab should remain open of-coarse.

 The server can handle multiple websocket connections from different websites simultaneously.

 How it works
 ------------
 ``browserfetch`` communicates with your browser using a websocket.
-The ``fetch`` function just passes the request to browser and it's the browser that handles the actual request.
+The ``fetch`` function just passes the request to browser and it is the browser that handles the actual request.
 Response data is sent back to Python using the same WebSocket connection.

 Motivations
 -----------